JDKoya/alx-pre_course/README.md

 My first readme
-Updating README.md from github.com for the first time
+Updating README.md from github.com for the first time and testing from vm